Peter Arne

 Peter Arne (born Peter Randolph Michael Albrecht; 29 September 1918 – 1 August 1983) was a British actor.
 He made more than 50 film appearances including roles in Ice Cold in Alex, The Moonraker, Conspiracy of Hearts and Victor/Victoria.
-In a career that spanned 40 years he also appeared on stage and had supporting roles in the television series The Avengers, Danger Man, as well as villains in several of the Blake Edwards' Pink Panther series of films.
+In a career that spanned 40 years he also appeared on stage and had supporting roles in the television series The Avengers, Danger Man, Department S, as well as villains in several of the Blake Edwards' Pink Panther series of films.

 Arne was murdered in August 1983.
 He was found, beaten to death, inside his Knightsbridge flat.

 Career

 Arne was born in Kuala Lumpur, British Malaya, to a Swiss-French mother and an American father, and gained his early acting experience in British provincial repertory.
 In 1953, the New Lindsey Theatre Club performed his play No Stranger.

 From the mid-1950s onwards, he developed a successful career playing a broad range of supporting roles in both film and television often with a specialisation in playing unsmiling villains and German officers.
 In addition to acting, he ran his own antiques business.

 In 1968, he played the roles of the prisoner known as the Duke, as well as Dr. Sanson Carrasco, in the London stage production of Man of La Mancha.
 (The two roles were played by John Castle in the 1972 film version of the musical.)

 In the 1960s and 1970s, Arne was a busy character actor on television.
-He appeared in several ITC adventure series and in four episodes of The Avengers as different characters each time.
+He appeared in several ITC adventure series and in four episodes of The Avengers as different characters each time and two episodes of Department S in different roles.
 He was also in The Protectors in 1972.
 He appeared in the last two episodes of Secret Army (1979) as a German Colonel, and as a regular in series two of Triangle in 1982.

 Embezzling funds from Mary Renault

 In the late 1940s, Arne and his partner at the time, Jack Corke, befriended English novelist Mary Renault and her partner, Julie Mullard, on the SS Cairo, a steamer bound from Britain to South Africa.

 Arne (aged 26 at the time) and Corke persuaded Mary Renault that they could get rich quickly by building housing for recent immigrants like themselves.
-The four of them established a company called CAM Construction, which Renault financed using a £25,000 award she had received from the movie studio Metro-Goldwyn-Mayer, and the company began employing labourers and craftsmen to begin construction of several houses.
+The four of them established a company called CAM Construction, which Renault financed using a £37,000 award she had received from the movie studio Metro-Goldwyn-Mayer, and the company began employing labourers and craftsmen to begin construction of several houses.

 Arne and Corke (an alcoholic) squandered funds on high living, leaving bills unpaid, and the company failed to generate revenue.
 After Arne and Corke stole Renault's Studebaker, her lawyer obtained their resignations from the firm and persuaded them to leave the house the four had formerly shared.
 Arne and Corke then disappeared from Renault's life for good and Arne returned to Britain.